 During my 20s, I enjoyed my career.
-I worked hard to qualify as a chartered accountant and secured promotion after promotion up the career ladder.
+I worked hard to qualify as a chartered accountant and quickly moved up the career ladder.
 I couldn’t believe my luck – how did I, the clever girl from the local comprehensive, find myself in a meeting with the Finance Director of a FTSE 100 company?

-By 40 and now at BP, I was working long and hard.
+By 40 and now at BP plc, I was working long and hard.
 I still had a social life but it was scheduled in around work and business trips.
 My six-figure-salary bought me lovely clothes and handbags, exotic holidays plus a gorgeous home in Guildford.
 I had it all, didn’t I?
 So why did I feel unhappy?
-I see now I was searching for meaning in my life.
+I see now I was looking for more meaning in my life.

 My sense of being ‘at sea’ grew when I took on a challenging change management role.
 I felt out of my depth.
-My gut told me my success depended on my ability to develop my self-awareness as a leader.
-I enrolled on a leadership development programme with the ICAEW.
+My gut told me my success depended on my ability to develop myself as a leader.
+I enrolled on a leadership development course with the ICAEW.
 A trigger came when in one exercise, I saw a theme running through my life: I saw bosses as ‘difficult’ and I realised this had started in my childhood with my mum who’d suffered from Obsessive Compulsive Disorder (OCD).
 I started to cry and even though I was scared, decided to open what I then saw as the pandora’s box of my childhood.
 I somehow knew that the key to my success as a leader and my overall happiness lay there.
 A second trigger was the realisation that part of me was missing and was not being fully expressed in my work or life.
-I loved developing people (this was only part of my then role), art & craft, colour and fun.
-I’d lost sight of these in all the work and busyness.
+I loved developing people (this was only part of my then role).
+I loved art & craft, colour and fun.
+I’d lost sight of these in all my busyness.
 It was time to look inside and change.

 Around the same time, I thought about what I’d really like to do with my life.
-Two golden threads ran through - my love of developing people and my love of art & craft.
-I re-trained as a coach with Coaching Development Limited and re-found forgotten art skills.
+Two golden threads ran through - my love of helping others develop and my love of art & craft.
+I re-trained as a coach and let myself make things again with my hands.

-It took a crisis for me to leave the tax world and step into my new career as I was worried about money (the potential lack of it).
-I suffered what the consultant called a ‘serious brain injury’ after blacking out, falling down and hitting my head on a London pavement.
+It took a crisis for me to leave my tax career.
+I suffered a serious brain injury after blacking out, falling down and hitting my head on a London pavement.
 I could have died and it was my wake-up call.
 I spent 10 days in hospital recovering and having tests, 3 months at home resting, and a further 3 months getting over the post-trauma depression.
-As I look back, I believe I’d been pushing myself too hard – doing, doing, doing – and my body finally said ‘no’!
+As I look back, I believe I'd burned out.
+I’d been over working for years and my body finally said ‘no’!

-There was moment as I laid in my hospital bed when I had a strange out-of-body experience.
-I saw all my learned ways of behaving playing out before me and I wondered why I was treating myself so badly.
-In that moment, I realised it's my life and I only have one life.
-I now choose to live it fully; not partially or in a way that’s convenient to or expected by others.
+As I laid in my hospital bed, I had a strange out-of-body experience.
+Looking down from the ceiling, I saw all my learned ways of behaving playing out below me.
+I wondered why I was treating myself so un-kindly.
+In that flash, I realised I had to take responsibility for how I was living my life.
+It was down to me.
+Only me.

 What am I like?

-Clients describe me as warm, gentle, challenging and a bit quirky.
+Clients describe me as calm, warm, gentle and challenging.